alexjsmac/alexjsmac.github.io/now/index.md

 * Trying to find more stage hand/audio tech gigs around Hamilton (know of any?)

-* Learning to make more music with Ableton and experiment with Live for Max
+* Studying to write the AWS SysOps Associate exam